NTTLuke/crazymap/README.md

 - click Save.

 ### **Update your home base**
-Let's say you are a digital nomad and you change frequently your home base.
+Let's say you are a digital nomad and you change your home base frequently.

 - double click on map where you are located now :)
 - click Update.